DevExpress-Examples/how-to-select-all-group-subitems-when-a-group-row-is-clicked-wpf-e4617/Readme.md

 # WPF Data Grid – Select Child Rows When a User Clicks or Expands a Group Row

-This example selects all child rows in a group when a user expands a group row or clicks a group row.
+This example selects all child rows in a group when a user expands or clicks a group row.

 ![Select Child Rows When a User Clicks or Expands a Group Row](./Images/expanded-rows.jpg)